Entree3k/Useful-Software/Productivity Tools.md

 ### [ShareX](https://getsharex.com/): Feature-rich screenshot and screen capture tool with support for annotations, image editing, and sharing options.
 (Free, Open-source)

 ### [CopyQ](https://hluk.github.io/CopyQ/): Clipboard manager with advanced features like editing, scripting, and searching.
 (Free, Open-source)

+### [PowerToys](https://github.com/microsoft/PowerToys): Set of utilities for power users to enhance productivity and customize Windows 10 and Windows 11.
+Includes features like FancyZones, PowerToys Run, and more.
+(Free, Open-source)